skiritan/aws-identity-round-robin-workshop/docs/delegation/build.md

     ![login-page](./images/login.png)

-??? info "Individual or an event not sponsored by AWS"
+??? info "Click here if you are using your own AWS account (whether you are at an AWS event, a separate event or online)"

     In a separate tab in your web browser, go to https://aws.amazon.com/console and log into your account.